Do Pontoon Boats Have Bilge Pumps? Tritoon’s?

 It would be pointless to add a bilge pump to a pontoon boat, but a tritoon with a ski locker would not be a bad idea if you get a lot of water build up.

-A pontoon boat should not be holding water, even in the toons, as they’re sealed up from the factory.
+A pontoon boat should not hold water, even in the toons, as they’re sealed up from the factory.

 While the Sea-Doo Switch is a jet-powered pontoon boat, it’s not sealed up like the other pontoon boats and does have a bilge pump.